ConnorCoderAcademy/lgbtqi_travel_safety_api/README.md

 ## 3. Why have you chosen this database system.
 What are the drawbacks compared to others?

+In this project, I have decided to use PostgreSQL as my database management system.
+This is because PostgreSQL offers a range of advanced features and capabilities that are necessary for my project.
+Firstly, I value stability and reliability which are important for ensuring the integrity of the data and the smooth operation of the API.
+Additionally, I require a flexible database system that can be used for a variety of applications, ranging from small-scale to large-scale systems.
+PostgreSQL is highly flexible and can scale well as the size of the data and the number of users increase.
+Furthermore, I value the strong data protection and security features that PostgreSQL offers, including support for SSL encryption and authentication mechanisms.
+While there may be some drawbacks to using PostgreSQL compared to other database management systems, I believe that the benefits outweigh these limitations.
+Although PostgreSQL can be complex to set up and manage, I am confident that I can handle this with the appropriate resources and support.
+I believe that the long-term benefits of using this system make it a worthwhile investment for my API project.

 ---

 ## 4. Identify and discuss the key functionalities and benefits of an ORM